Practical Tips for Dealing with Customers Who Leave Dog Mess in Your Secure Dog Field

 Don’t Assume It’s The People With Multiple Dogs

-It might be but it’s not always.
+It might be, but it’s not always.
 The best field customers in our experience are the professional dog walkers (and I mean ‘professional’).
-Not only will they help in your quest for a poo-free field by picking up the odd rouge deposit, but they’ll tell you when things are getting silly.
+Not only will they help in your quest for a poo-free field by picking up the odd rogue deposit, but they’ll tell you when things are getting silly.
 They’re also pretty good at keeping on top of their own canine charges and here’s why – they think, that you think, that it’s them!

 Here’s who it’s more likely to be: